Mob Programming with 65 Million of Your Peers

-In other words it's like spell check, and when you use spell check to correct words in a legal document what if spell check suggests a word that changes the meaning of the document?
+In other words, it's like spell check, and when you use spell check in a legal document what if it suggests a word that changes the meaning of the document?
 Who is liable?
 Copilot takes this one step further - imagine while writing a document and spell check started suggesting whole paragraphs, or pages of content (hint: GPT-3 can do this already)?

 See Copilot Answer Leetcode Code Interview Questions

 Let's watch Copilot in action answering leetcode coding interview questions:

 How disruptive will Copilot be for the Software Engineering Industry?
 Creating intelligent systems to "co-code" with you will bring enormous change to the developer experience.
 GitHub Copilot has the potential to lower barriers to entry, enabling more people to explore software development and join the next generation of developers.
 This opens the door for many people who may not otherwise be able to get a developer position, but it will almost certainly lower wages for entry level programmers who code in common languages.